Igor Plotnitsky: Luhansk People's Republic

+Sanctions

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

+Reported ties to Russian intelligence

+On 18 July 2022, Bellingcat and The Insider reported that Plotnitsky, a Ukrainian citizen, had been flying inside Russia with a Russian internal passport under the name of "Igor Vladimirovich Plotnikov" (born 24 June 1964) on several occasions in September and November 2014 (including around the time when he signed the Minsk Agreements).
+They concluded that the passport was issued to him by Russia's military intelligence agency, the GRU, based on the passport number being part of a batch that includes fake passports of exposed GRU spies.
+In response to this allegation, Plotnitsky claimed he did not remember his travels from 2014 but that he always flew with a passport in his own name.

 2016 assassination attempt

-On 6 August 2016 Plotnitsky's car exploded, injuring its passengers including Plotnitsky.According to the separatists, an explosive device had been planted and detonated near a set of traffic lights.
+On 6 August 2016 Plotnitsky's car exploded, injuring its passengers including Plotnitsky.
+According to the separatists, an explosive device had been planted and detonated near a set of traffic lights.
 They also claimed Ukrainian "saboteurs" might be behind the "terrorist" attack – a claim denied by the Ukrainian authorities.
 On 7 August 2016 Plotnitsky was said to be stable after hospital treatment.

-Conflict with Cossacks
+Conflict with "Russian Cossacks"

-Members of Russian Cossacks, particularly Pavel Dryomov, accused Plotnitsky of embezzlement of state property and called for an armed coup-d'état against him.
+Members of "Russian Cossacks", particularly Pavel Dryomov, accused Plotnitsky of embezzlement of state property and called for an armed coup-d'état against him.
 The statement was released on 31 December 2014, soon after a major conflict between supporters of Plotnitsky and the Russian cossacks in Antratsyt during which, according to the RNBO, 18 people were killed and the leader of the cossacks Nikolay Kozitsyn disappeared.
 Dryomov also pointed out that the regional administration of Luhansk Oblast was being controlled by "people of Oleksandr Yefremov", while Plotnitsky was promoted by another Ukrainian parliamentarian Natalia Korolevska.
 Another conflict ensued in the city of Rovenky on 21 January 2015 and another street fight took place involving grenade launchers and armoured personnel vehicles in Krasny Luch on 28 February 2015.

-Anti-Semitism
+Anti-semitism

 In June 2015, Plotnitsky told an audience at a Russian university that Ukraine's Euromaidan revolution was masterminded by a cabal of Jews, and that the name "Euromaidan" was really "Evreimaidan", which translates from Russian to "Jewmaidan".
 He also referred to President Petro Poroshenko as "Valtzman" (there is an unproven urban legend that Poroshenko's father was actually named Valtzman until he adopted his wife's last name).
 In the speech he also said "I have nothing against the Jews as a people, as the 'chosen people,' we can talk about this separately if we have the time".
-Jewish leaders commenting on his remarks agreed they were anti-Semitic.
+Jewish leaders commenting on his remarks agreed they were anti-semitic.
 The Anti-Defamation League also condemned Plotnitsky.